 A heart attack, also called an acute myocardial infarction (AMI), occurs when one of the heart’s arteries becomes blocked and the supply of blood and oxygen to part of the heart muscle is slowed or stopped.
 When the heart muscle doesn’t get the oxygen and nutrients it needs, the affected heart tissue may die.

 All indicators of care suggested for heart attacks as a core measure are listed below.
 Click each indicator to learn why it’s important and how Northeast Georgia Medical Center (NGMC) compares nationally for that indicator.

-The statistics below were compiled July 2012 – June 2013, as reported to the Hospital Quality Alliance.
+The statistics below were compiled by Fourth Quarter 2012 through Third Quarter 2013 discharges, as reported to the Hospital Quality Alliance.

 This chart shows the percentage of heart attack patients who were prescribed aspirin upon discharge from the hospital.
 Following a heart attack, continued use of aspirin may help reduce the risk of another heart attack.